 The full category of motives is constructed from the category of effective motives by inverting the \emph{Lefschetz motive}

 We explain the construction.

 \begin{rem} Nori constructs a tensor structure on the category $\MMNeff(k,\Q)$.
-However, the tensor category is not rigid.
-This is addressed by passing to $\MMN(k,\Q)$, which turns out to be rigid.
-We do not need the tensor structure, so we do not go into details, instead see \cite[Section~9.3]{period-buch}. \end{rem}
+However, the resulting tensor category is not rigid.
+This defect can resolved by passing to $\MMN(k,\Q)$, which turns out to be rigid.
+We do not need the tensor structure, so we do not go into details; instead see \cite[Section~9.3]{period-buch}. \end{rem}

 The map of diagrams

 given by